Highly Uniform Thermally Undercut Silicon Photonic Devices in a 300 mm CMOS Foundry Process: Introduction

-To the best of the authors' knowledge we present, for the first time, wafer-scale measurements of undercut microdisk modulators, illustrating tuning efficiency trends based on systematically varied undercut geometric parameters.
+To the best of the authors' knowledge we present, for the first time, comprehensive wafer-scale comparisons of non-undercut and undercut silicon photonic devices across multiple device types and heater geometries.
+Additionally, we illustrate tuning efficiency trends of undercut microdisk modulators based on systematically varied undercut geometric parameters.
 By sweeping the dimensions and shapes of the undercut openings beneath these microdisk modulators, we observe that wider and more elongated trenches yield significantly improved thermal isolation and reduced power consumption.
 These measurements reveal the critical role of trench geometry in optimizing thermal performance, providing key insights for design strategies that maximize tuning efficiency across photonic systems.
 The reduction in power consumption achieved through this optimized undercut geometry has broad implications for DWDM links and other high-density photonic systems.
 In DWDM links, where minimizing power per channel is essential for scalability \cite{wang2024silicon}, the improved thermal efficiency allows for higher channel counts and lower energy-per-bit metrics, critical for data center and telecom applications.
 Similarly, in efficient large-scale photonic switching systems \cite{tu2019state}, the power savings gained through thermal undercut can alleviate the thermal load, enabling increased switching density with minimized power consumption.
-These findings establish wafer-scale thermal undercut as indispensable to advancing energy-efficient silicon photonics, addressing key challenges in power reduction for next-generation silicon photonic systems.